 The Final Word->

-So many films have collapsed under the weight of fan expectation.
-Black Panther not only held up under the pressure, it crushes it.
+So many films have collapsed under the weight of fan expectations.
+Black Panther not only held up under the pressure, but it also crushes it.
 Director Ryan Coogler has done what the majority of critics have claimed impossible.
-Coogler took a Marvel Comics property and turned it into a cinematic masterpiece.
+Coogler took a Marvel Comics property and turned it into a cinematic masterpiece